-The Deadline for Filing a Proof of Claim Based on a Claim Arising from the Rejection of a Lease or Contract Is 30 Days After Plan Confirmation.
+The Deadline for Filing a Proof of Claim Based on a Claim Arising from the Rejection of a Lease or Contract Is sixty (60) days following confirmation of the Plan.
 Any claim based on the rejection of a contract or lease will be barred if the proof of claim is not timely filed, unless the Court orders otherwise.